-The requirements specified in this selection policy are intended to balance the wishes of the student with access/representation of each of the Biomedical Sciences Program concentrations.
+The requirements specified in this selection policy are intended to balance student needs with access/representation of each of the Biomedical Sciences Program concentrations.

 Waiving Requirements.
 Each program/concentration has specific requirements of graduate students outside the general requirements of GSBS.
-Graduate students may petition to waive a specific requirement (a course) if the student has taken a similar course.
-For waiving Core Curriculum courses see the Core Curriculum policy.
+Graduate students may petition to waive a specific requirement (a course) if the student has taken a similar course; however, GSBS 5174 and GSBS 5275 will not be waived.
+For waiving other Core Curriculum courses see the Core Curriculum policy.
 Approval for waiving requirements is considered within each academic area.
 General guidelines for this process are as follows (check with the graduate advisor for specific guidelines):